 I find the collar arrangement with the single button and velcro to be less practical than the commonly seen zip, it also seems to be cut rather narrow as it’s a tad tighter around my neck than I’d ideally like even though the medium shirt fits well otherwise.
 I never had an issue of a friction point from the zip on the issued UBACS when worn under Osprey, however the Mk4 is very thickly padded inside and I’ve only ever worn mine for about 3-4 hours at most in one sitting.
 There are lots of other PCs out there with minimal to zero padding between the hard plate and the wearer’s chest, so eliminating the zip can certainly be a positive in some situations.

-Pricing is a bit more than the Crye option even with CPs price hike recently, however the very frequent sales on LEAF gear at Tactical Distributors (and other stores) bring the price at retail much closer to even and when you take in to account the positive aspects of the Assault AR, that makes it the all around superior choice to my mind.
+Pricing is a bit more than the Crye option even with CPs price hike recently, however the very frequent sales on LEAF gear at Tactical Distributors (and other stores) does bring the price at retail much closer to level and when you take in to account the positive aspects of the Assault AR, that makes it the all around superior choice to my mind.
 A much clearer cut winner for Arc compared to the swing-and-a-miss that is the Recce AR.